-- how much income each spouse has from all sources, including full-time and part-time employment, tax credits and benefits. - what each spouse requires to cover their income needs.
+- how much income each of you has from all sources, including full-time and part-time employment, tax credits and benefits. - what each of you requires to cover your income needs.
 Income needs include payments for accommodation (whether rent or mortgage payments) as well as day to day living expenses.
-Each spouse should write out a budget to calculate their needs and the budgets should be exchanged and discussed.
-The budget on the Advice Now website is a useful starting point. http://www.advicenow.org.uk/advicenow-guides/family/survival-guide-to-divorce-and-dissolution/budget-form,10095,FP.html.
-It is important to remember that, in a lot of cases, it may not be possible for either spouse to enjoy the standard of living that they shared during the marriage, and so each may have to reduce their living costs. - how much the spouse who would be paying the maintenance can afford to pay, bearing in mind their own needs and their other financial obligations, including child maintenance payments.
+Each of you should write out a budget to calculate your needs and the budgets should be exchanged and discussed.
+The budget on the Advice Now website is a useful starting point: A survival guide to divorce or dissolution of a civil partnership | Advicenow how much the partner who would be paying the maintenance can afford to pay, bearing in mind their own needs and their other financial obligations, including child maintenance payments.